Should I Become a Railroad Brakeman?

 Step 1: Complete Education and Physical Requirements

-The U.S. Bureau of Labor Statistics (BLS) noted that the minimum education requirement for a railroad brakeman is usually a high school diploma.
+The minimum education requirement for a railroad brakeman is usually a high school diploma.
 After graduating from high school, aspiring railroad brakemen must pass medical exams and physical abilities tests.
 Since railroad brakemen must repeatedly bend over and lift heavy objects, they must be physically fit and healthy.
 The physical abilities test measures strength, ability and endurance.
 This test may require applicants to lift and carry boxes or weights for certain distances, climb stairs and demonstrate movement and flexibility.
 The medical exam includes measurements of heart function, blood pressure and lung capacity.
 It also includes drug and alcohol screening.

 - Build physical stamina.
 A railroad brakeman or switchman has a very physical job, climbing up and down ladders on train cars and operating hand brakes.
 Making sure one is in good physical condition can help to make this job easier.